Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 • Depression in the CNS:

-• CNS depression can lead to mental or physical impairment.
+• Central nervous system (CNS) depression caused by this medication can result in mental or physical impairment.

 • Esophageal dysmotility/aspiration

-• Patients at high risk of aspiration pneumonia (ie Alzheimer's disease) should be treated with caution, especially patients over 75 years.
+• Patients who are at a high risk of aspiration pneumonia, such as those with Alzheimer's disease, should be treated with caution, particularly those who are over 75 years old.

 • Extrapyramidal symptoms

-• Higher doses of antipsychotics, conventional antipsychotics, men, and younger patients may increase the risk of dystonia (and possibly other EPS).
+• Factors such as higher doses of antipsychotics, the use of conventional antipsychotics, being male, and younger age can increase the risk of developing dystonia (and potentially other EPS).

-• There are several factors that increase the vulnerability to tardive dyskinesia, including older age, female gender, postmenopausal status and Parkinson disease symptoms.
+• These factors include older age, female gender, postmenopausal status, and the presence of Parkinson's disease symptoms.

 • Hyperglycemia

-• Patients with diabetes and those at high risk should be closely monitored for any loss of glucose control.
+• Patients with diabetes and those at high risk should be closely monitored for any changes in glucose control.

 • Hyperprolactinemia

-• Hyperprolactinemia's clinical relevance for people with breast cancer or other prolactin-dependent tumours remains unknown, nevertheless.
+• The clinical significance of hyperprolactinemia for individuals with breast cancer or other tumors that depend on prolactin remains unclear.

-• Hypogonadism and prolonged hyperprolactinemia may lead to decreased bone mineral density in males and females.
+• However, hypogonadism (reduced function of the gonads) and prolonged hyperprolactinemia can lead to decreased bone mineral density in both males and females.

 • Neuroleptic malignant Syndrome (NMS).

-• Can be used in conjunction with the NMS
+• This medication can be used in conjunction with the monitoring of Neuroleptic Malignant Syndrome (NMS).

-• Monitor to check for symptoms of autonomic instability, fever, muscle rigidity, and/or changes in mental status.
+• Patients should be monitored for symptoms of autonomic instability (such as changes in blood pressure and heart rate), fever, muscle rigidity, and alterations in mental status.

-• If you notice any signs or symptoms of NMS, stop using the medication immediately and consult your doctor.
+• If any signs or symptoms of NMS are observed, it is important to discontinue the medication immediately and seek medical advice from a doctor.

 • Ocular effects